yamitehr/SPNN/README.md

 We use the CelebA-HQ 256×256 diffusion model from [SDEdit](https://github.com/ermongroup/SDEdit).

-1. Download the checkpoint from the link below:
+1. Download the checkpoint from the following link:
    **[celeba_hq.ckpt (Google Drive)](https://drive.google.com/file/d/1wSoA5fm_d6JBZk4RZ1SzWLMgev4WqH21/view?usp=share_link)**

 2. Place it at the following path: